Frequently Asked Questions

 What are ‘our of contract’ or deemed rates?

-A: • Businesses may also move onto deemed rates if their existing contract ends, and they continue to consume electricity and gas.
+A: • Businesses may also move onto deemed rates if their existing energy contract ends, and they continue to consume electricity and gas.
 This can happen if a contract expires, and the business hasn’t realised.

 • Deemed rates are charged when there was never a contract in place.
 Learn more about our deemed rates.